What is the Global Record?

-The Global Record is envisaged as a global repository (database and associated information system) designed primarily to provide reliable identification of vessels authorized to engage in fishing or fishing related activity.
+The Global Record is envisaged as a global repository (database and associated information system) designed primarily to provide reliable identification of vessels engaging in fishing or fishing related activities.

 An essential element will be the assignment of a unique vessel identifier (UVI) to each vessel so that regardless of ownership or flag changes over time, the UVI will remain constant.
 This will provide certainty to the vessel record and facilitate the accurate association of vessel related information.
 Once the core vessel record is established, it will be possible to associate a wide range of information modules providing a comprehensive information picture on all aspects of the vessel’s operation.

 The following diagram illustrates the vessel identification module at the core of the Global Record system.
 For illustrative purposes it is populated with IHS-Fairplay (formerly Lloyd’s Register-Fairplay) vessel data, although final decisions as to which UVI system will be used are still to be made.
 The diagram then illustrates the types of information modules that can be developed around the central vessel information module, using the UVI as the essential link across all information sources.

 Click on image to enlarge